-Required notification of rights restoration process by Department of Corrections (2000); streamlined restoration process (2002)
+Required notification of rights restoration process by Department of Corrections (2000); streamlined restoration process (2002); decreased waiting period and established 60-day deadline to process applications (2010).

 Virginia is one of two states that currently prohibits all persons convicted of a felony from voting for life, absent gubernatorial action.
 However, there have been a number of policy developments since 2000 that have expanded voting rights to a growing number of Virginia residents.
 In 2000, Virginia passed a bill requiring the Department of Corrections to notify individuals under its jurisdiction about the loss of voting rights and the process of applying for restoration.